Hephzibah, Georgia: 2020 census

+Of all households, 32.2% had children under the age of 18 living in them.
+51.7% were married-couple households, 16.2% were households with a male householder and no spouse or partner present, and 25.3% were households with a female householder and no spouse or partner present.
+About 21.8% of all households were made up of individuals, and 8.4% had someone living alone who was 65 years of age or older.

+There were 1,564 housing units, of which 6.6% were vacant.
+The homeowner vacancy rate was 1.6% and the rental vacancy rate was 5.9%.

 Education

 Richmond County School System, which covers all of Richmond County, operates public schools, including Hephzibah Elementary School, McBean Elementary, Hephzibah Middle School, Pine Hill Middle School, and Hephzibah High School.

 There is also a charter school, Georgia School of Innovation and the Classics (GSIC).